It All Came True (1940) Directed by Lewis Seiler. Ann Sheridan, Humphrey Bogart, Jeffrey Lynn. (97 min).

 One major change from the source material was that in Bromfield’s original, the gangster was just biding his time while his lawyer prepared for some tax evasion issues.
 In the film, the stakes are higher, Grasselli has shot a man (a squealer, but still) with a gun that he has intentionally registered to Jeffrey Lynn’s Tommy, so he can turn him in to the cops if the occasion arises.
 The reviews headlined, “Bogart Steals Comedy Honors” Humphrey Bogart Excels” and “Humphrey Bogart Tops,” all of which was unaccustomed attention for the hard- working actor.
 Louis Bromfield, a friend of Bogart’s, wrote to the producer at Warner Brothers praising Bogart, “I doubt that his talents as a comedian, which are very great, have been enough appreciated” (Sklar 102).
 “Nevertheless, Bogie turned in one of the best comedy performances I’ve ever seen” (Sperber and Lax 102).
 His next film was arguably his professional nadir, as sinister Doctor X, revived from the dead.

 Jeffrey Lynn was not a particularly distinctive leading man, but his bitterness, as Tommy, gives his character some depth.
 He was born Ragnar Godfrey Lind in Massachusetts.
-He graduated college with an education degree, but he became interested in acting, and taught high school drama while doing small parts on stage.
+He graduated from college with an education degree, but he became interested in acting, and taught high school drama while doing small parts on stage.
 Spotted by a Warner Brothers scout, he was signed to a contract in 1938.
 In his second film, Four Daughters, he played the good boy opposite the bad boy, John Garfield, whose career was also bolstered by this hit film.
 He was a reliable leading man at Warner Brothers until joining the Army in 1942.
 He returned to acting after the war and continued acting until 1990; at the end of his career, he was featured in the tv soap, Knot’s Landing.
 Strangely enough, Jeff Goldblum, born Jeffrey Lynn Goldblum, was named for the actor, which is a strange bit of trivia courtesy of Wikipedia.

 The character actors who fill out the eccentrics in the boarding house are, of course, a highlight.
 Una O’Connor as one of the stubborn but sentimental landladies, Felix Bressart (Ninotchka, The Shop Around the Corner) as the incompetent magician, Mr. Boldini, forever jealous of the attention given to his performing dog, and comic actress Zasu Pitts.
 During one scene, she fusses and flutters over the tulle scarf draped around her shoulders, giving a master class in prop comedy.